HTML: Foundation — Hyperlinks

 <a href="https://www.codeguage.com/">Visit Codeguage's home page</a>

-When we click the link, our browser navigates to the given URL in the same window where we're viewing this page.
+When we click on the link, the browser navigates to the given URL in the same window where we're viewing this page.

 As we shall learn later on, it's possible to configure where a link opens up in HTML.
 For example, we can get it to open up in a completely new window, or even inside an iframe.